akirayou/jsai2020_fGAN/README.md

 # jsai2020_fGAN

-Source code of the paper will arrive at April/2020.
+Source code of the paper will arrive at April/2020.(Sorry delayed,may be at May)